 If we are going to create caring schools we must focus on rebuilding relationships and supporting teachers’ and students’ social and emotional learning.
 Further, we need to not only strengthen relationships in the classroom, but to nurture caring relationships across the schools for children, educators, and parents.
 By placing the social and emotional learning of students and teachers at the center of “rebuilding” we can create the kind of schools we all yearn for.

 If we successfully focus on teacher well-being and awareness, we can create caring and challenging schools for all.
 To learn more about programs to achieve these goals, go to www.createforeducation.org to learn more.
-Join us for a webinar with Mark Greenberg, PhD., Chairperson of CREATE, and Clark McKown, Founder, and President of xSEL Labs, to explore evidence-based practices for cultivating educator well-being and SEL commitment.
+Watch our webinar with Mark Greenberg, PhD., Chairperson of CREATE, and Clark McKown, Founder, and President of xSEL Labs, to explore evidence-based practices for cultivating educator well-being and SEL commitment.